w3f/Grants-Program/applications/msai.md

 Please provide the following:

-- Project Name Medical Stats and AI- users scan documents and submit with dr records via an app that will be developed on marvsai.com
+Project Name Medical Stats and AI- users store any medical documents through scanning with camera app , the part we want polkadot cooperation is for storage of the medical data on the blockchain
-- This proposal is for creation of medical specific API to securely store the data collected by our and other apps .
-The api will be open.
+- This proposal is for creation of medical specific blockchain API to securely store the data collected by our and other apps .
+The api will be open and allow users to maintain ownership while remaining public.
 - A heath focused blockchain we are proposing should be standardized as an API layer for substrate
 - An indication of why your team is interested in creating this project.
-We use clinics worlwide and it is inconvenient to carry data over from clinic to clinic especially worldwide.
+  Many patients use clinics worlwide and it is inconvenient to carry data over from clinic to clinic especially worldwide.
   In addition one of our team was a user of a medical data as part of a GSK Welcomme trust funded PhD.
-Dr Ali Marvasti's research with medical data made evident the need for such a project and the total useless of existing solutions like MedicalChain and Binance Health.
+  Dr Ali Marvasti's research with medical data made evident the need for such a project and the total uselessness of existing
+  solutions like MedicalChain and Binance Health.
+  Sample screen of users view of the data can be seen https://docs.google.com/presentation/d/1XEQ6qtTLwkmc6JgtpytEUJqhh1behskOWh3s4uE1cXw/edit?usp=sharing
 ### Project Details

 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):